A subtrope of Ethnic Magician

 - Mother Raven (from the Superhero RPG Silver Age Sentinels) is a shaman (and one of the setting's major heroines) who received her powers from the actual Raven.

-- In Prey, aliens start their invasion of the earth with a reservation, and the main character ends up using spirit magic to fight them off.
+- In Prey, aliens start their invasion of the Earth with a reservation and the main character ends up using spirit magic to fight them off.
 The main character's grandpa fits the bill better, though.
-Before getting abducted the hero thought all that stuff was just so much eyewash.
+Before getting abducted, the hero thought all that stuff was just so much eyewash.
 The "(frequently Native American) character who thinks all that stuff is hoohah but has to take on his grandfather's shamanic mantle" is a trope in its own right.

 - Chief Thunder from Killer Instinct.

 - Vulcan Raven from Metal Gear Solid has some elements of this, though surprisingly without much of the actual magic part.
 While he's able to instantly know that Snake is half-Japanese (he certainly doesn't look it) by making one of the ravens that swarm him eat a small chunk of Snake's face, claims to be able to predict the future, lays curses on people with the tattoos on his body and is eaten up by his ravens almost instantly upon death, it's actually no weirder than most Metal Gear bosses.
 And in his boss battle, he prefers to invoke the mysterious cosmic powers of a M61 Vulcan.
-The "Magical" aspect of this trope when it comes to Raven is more prominently featured in the fan webcomic The Last Days Of FOXHOUND.
+The "Magical" aspect of this trope when it comes to Raven is more prominently featured in The Last Days Of FOXHOUND.

 - Averted by Thunder Hawk and Rick Strowd of Street Fighter and Real Bout Fatal Fury 2, respectively.
 While both are fighting to protect their people, neither of them have any "shaman" powers: they rely on good old-fashioned brute strength.
-Hell, since neither of them has anything in the way of Ki Attacks, they're appreciably less "magical" than most fighters in their respective series.
+Hell, since neither of them has anything in the way of Ki Manipulation, they're appreciably less "magical" than most fighters in their respective series.